 What is the Destiny 2 Lightfall raid release date?
-If you’re looking for information about The Root of Nightmares raid launching with the Lightfall DLC, we’ve got all the latest info that you and your fireteam need to properly prepare for the raid and earn rewards for completion in the Contest Mode timeframe.
+If you’re looking for information about The Root of Nightmares raid that launched with the Lightfall DLC, we’ve got all the latest info that you and your fire team need to properly prepare for the raid.

-While we don’t know all the details on the Lightfall raid in Destiny 2, we do know it will be an all-new raid in the free PC game, as opposed to Vault of Glass in 2021 and the King’s Fall raid last year, which were both remakes of raids from the original Destiny.
-However, there are some clues as to what we might expect.
-Here’s everything we know about the Destiny 2 Lightfall raid release date, start time, Contest Mode details, and more.
+Root of Nightmares is the newest raid in Destiny 2, and is the latest original raid in the free PC game, as opposed to Vault of Glass in 2021 and the King’s Fall raid last year, which were both remakes of raids from the original Destiny.
+Here’s everything we know about the Destiny 2 Lightfall raid.

 Destiny 2 Lightfall raid release date

-The Destiny 2 Lightfall raid release date is Friday, March 10.
-The raid will be available at 9am PST / 12pm EST / 5pm UTC.
+The Destiny 2 Lightfall raid release date was Friday, March 10.
+The raid was available at 9am PST / 12pm EST / 5pm UTC.

 This is during the second week of Destiny 2 season 20.
-The launch date gives Guardians ten days from the Destiny 2 Lightfall release date to explore the newest content, weapons, armour, and the all-new Destiny 2 Strand subclass before jumping into the raid.
-This will also afford them plenty of time to reach the game’s Power cap so they can be at the highest level possible before attempting the raid on launch.
+The launch date gave Guardians ten days from the Destiny 2 Lightfall release date to explore the newest content, weapons, armour, and the all-new Destiny 2 Strand subclass before jumping into the raid.

-The raid will launch in Contest Mode at that time and will last for 48 hours.
+The raid launched in Contest Mode which lasted for 48 hours.
 This is a change from previous raid events, which limited Contest Mode to 24 hours.
 Bungie says it made this change so that players would have more time to take breaks and so people who aren’t available to complete the raid on the launch date can still attempt to earn a unique emblem typically granted to players who complete it on the first day.

 Destiny 2 Lightfall raid Contest Mode